python-zk/kazoo/docs/index.rst

 Installing
 ==========

-kazoo can be installed via ``easy_install`` or ``pip``:
+kazoo can be installed via ``pip`` or ``easy_install``:

 .. code-block:: bash

-    $ easy_install kazoo
+    $ pip install kazoo

-You will also need the Python zookeeper C binding installed.
-There's an easy to install staticly compiled version:
+You will also need the Python Zookeeper C binding installed.
+There's an easy to install statically compiled version:

 .. code-block:: bash

-    $ easy_install zc-zookeeper-static
+    $ pip install zc-zookeeper-static

 Or if your OS distribution includes a python-zookeeper package, that can be installed.
-Unless you're using a recent ubuntu, its recommended that you use the static library above as it includes some memory leak patches that are not necessarilly in python zookeeper OS distributions.
+Unless you're using a recent Ubuntu, its recommended that you use the static library above as it includes some memory leak patches that are not necessarily in Python Zookeeper OS distributions.

 Reference Material
 ==================